XANOZOID/Nim-Kinc-Setup/readme.md

 This is just a really rough set up for Nimlang integrating into a Kinc c-file project.

 It's a throw-away I was using to learn Nim and Kinc at about the same time.
-It's messier than any project I'd ever like to
+It's messier than any project I'd ever like but hopefully someone finds this material helpful.

 If things aren't working just let me know.
 I'm not really focused on this anymore and